microsoft/fluentui/docs/react-v9/contributing/api-extractor.md

 ### Build Tasks

 As part of a package's build process, the api-extractor task checks the package's public API with the package's auto-generated .api.md file.

-If building locally, the API file will be updated automatically (in `7.0` and `master`).
-Be sure to commit the updates with your other changes!
+Be sure to commit the updates with your other changes

 In PR builds, the task will fail if it detects missing API file updates.